natashaanum/shopping-web/README.md

-# shopping-web
+# Attire-E-Commerce-website
-attirelab is dynamic shopping website which is built by using html css js and php
+ E-Commerce website with pure HTML, CSS, JavaScript and Bootstrap 5 with fully responsive to every device.